Mohammad Orfali is a Syrian Chef and Head of Culinary at the Discovery network’s FATAFEAT TV.

 - Arabic Modern Cuisine (3 seasons): The Middle East’s first cooking show to introduce contemporary gastronomy to Arabic cuisine.

-- Fatafeat ICCA Academy: A new culinary show hosted by Mohamad and the academy.
+- Fatafeat ICCA Academy: A new culinary show hosted by Mohammad and the academy.
 This joint initiative between Fatafeat and the International Centre for Culinary Arts – ICCA Dubai, delivers a new way of learning about food online.